Warm Compresses for Eye Care

 How often should I do warm compresses?

-For active symptoms, daily (once or twice) is recommended.
-Once controlled, you may be able to reduce to every other day or a few times weekly for maintenance.
-Your doctor can advise based on your specific condition.
+For active symptoms, daily once or twice is common.
+Once controlled, some people reduce to every other day or a few times weekly for maintenance.
+Your doctor can adjust the schedule based on your eyelid findings and symptoms.

 Can I use a heating pad?